Point-Teaching: Weakly Semi-Supervised Object Detection with Point Annotations: Abstract

 \section{Abstract}

 Point annotations are considerably more time-efficient than bounding box annotations.
 However, how to use cheap point annotations to boost the performance of semi-supervised object detection remains largely unsolved.
-In this work, we present \textbf{\Ours}, a weakly semi-supervised object detection framework to fully exploit the point annotations.
+In this work, we present \textbf{\Ours}, a weakly semi-supervised object detection framework to fully exploit the point annotations (WSSOD-P).
 Specifically, we propose a Hungarian-based point matching method to generate pseudo labels for point annotated images.
 We further propose multiple instance learning (MIL) approaches at the level of images and points to supervise the object detector with point annotations.
 Finally, we propose a simple-yet-effective data augmentation, termed point-guided copy-paste, to reduce the impact of the unmatched points.
-Experiments demonstrate the effectiveness of our method on a few data\-set\-s and various data regimes.
-In particular, over the strong semi-supervised baseline method Unbiased Teacher, our detector achieves significant improvements of $9.1$ AP with $0.5\%$ fully labeled data on MS COCO and $2.5$ $\text{AP}_{50}$ with fully labeled data on the Pascal VOC07 dataset.
-When using $30\%$ fully labeled data from MS-COCO, our method outperforms previous state-of-the-art weakly semi-supervised method Point DETR by $3.4$ AP.
-We believe that our proposed framework can largely lower the bar of learning accurate object detector and pave the way for its broader applications. \keywords{Point-supervised, Semi-supervised, Object Detection, Instance Segmentation}
+Experiments demonstrate the effectiveness of our method on a few datasets and various data regimes.
+In particular, Point-Teaching outperforms the previous best method Group R-CNN by $3.1$ AP with $5\%$ fully label and $2.3$ AP with $30\%$ fully label on MS COCO dataset.
+We believe that our proposed framework can largely lower the bar of learning accurate object detector and pave the way for its broader applications.